SmartLink (smart card): Fares

-Testing and roll-out
+Implementation

 The initial testing phase was delayed several times due to software problems.
 It was originally intended to start in August 2006, but was postponed to October 2006.
 Continuing problems moved the testing phase of Senior SmartCards to February 2007.

 On July 2, 2007, the Port Authority of New York and New Jersey (PANYNJ) commenced the initial roll-out of the SmartLink card to the general public at the World Trade Center station.
 On July 23, 2007 the card was introduced at the 33rd Street station.
 On August 6, 2007 the card was introduced at the Hoboken station.

 During the initial roll out, the cost of the card was $29 which included the 20 ride fare of $24 plus a $5 charge for the card.
 In February 2008 the cards were formally rolled out to the general public at all stations.
 In the initial stage, the SmartLink card allowed riders to place the same value on it as if they were purchasing a QuickCard by using machines located in PATH stations.